What is Turtle-Friendly Lighting?

 Turtle Friendly Bollard Lights

 Turtle friendly bollard lights are well-suited to beachfront areas and boardwalks with high foot traffic.
 Amber light provides lighting for walkways without disrupting sea turtles’ circadian rhythms.
 Access Fixtures turtle friendly bollard lights are available in multiple wattages, styles, and colors for every need.
 Our turtle friendly bollard lights are available in the TEFA, LUVO, and CONA styles.
+Available shapes include square, dome, and round tops.
 Stainless steel is available for additional protection.
 Louvered bollard lights work best in directing the light downwards to meet the “low” recommendation from the FWC.
 In addition, turtle-friendly bollard styles are available with shields if desired or if required to comply with local regulations.

 Turtle-Friendly Wall Packs